 Another CFA Level 1 exam is almost here and that means more random web surfers downloading the study materials I made available for free.
 Before you rush off to download them, here is some text that tries to explain why each question was selected along with some tips on how to solve the questions in my spreadsheet.
-One of the reasons this spreadsheet is so useful is it contains a random number generator (which requires macros be enabled) it also allows you to practice ‘styles’ of questions over and over with different numbers.
+One of the reasons this spreadsheet is so useful is it contains a random number generator (which requires a VBA macro) which allows you to practice ‘styles’ of questions over and over with different numbers.
 You will need to do a lot of practice problems to pass the CFA Level 1 Exam.

-Before you read further you might want to download “my spreadsheet” open it up and attempt all the questions under exam conditions.
+Before you read further you might want to click “my spreadsheet” in the paragraph above, download the Excel file, open it up and attempt all the questions under simulated exam conditions.
 The CFA Institute expects you to be able to solve all these questions in under 50 minutes.
 If you can do that, maybe there is hope for you yet.
 If not I try to offer additional advice and hints below.

 Q1 Financial Reporting Analysis: Qualifying Cash Flow